eaglehaast/p-p-online/README.md

 - Each side controls a group of paper planes (green vs. blue).
 - Use the mouse to drag a plane, aim and release to launch it.
 Releasing before the first tick mark cancels the move.

-- Controls let you tune the flight range, choose the map ("clear sky", "wall", "two walls", "7 bricks", "15 diagonals", "deadly center line"), enable sharp edges, and adjust aiming amplitude.
+- Controls let you tune the flight range, enable sharp edges, and adjust aiming amplitude.
 The chosen amplitude is a fixed value in degrees and no longer scales with drag distance.

 - With **Sharp Edges** enabled, hitting the border destroys the plane instead of bouncing it back.
 - Hitting an enemy plane destroys it.
 When one colour has no planes left, the other wins the round.